wrenchchatrepo/hbia2/scripts/utils/credentials/README.md

 ## Files

-- `store_credentials.py`: Script to store organization details in the Keychain
+- `store_credentials.py`: Script to store all organization details in the Keychain
+- `store_single_credential.py`: Script to store a single credential in the Keychain
+- `list_credentials.py`: Script to list all stored organization credentials
 - `retrieve_credentials.py`: Library to retrieve credentials from the Keychain
 - `example_usage.py`: Example showing how to use the credentials in an application